 Community use of school assets can contribute directly to student outcomes.
-The Kingfisher Recycling Centre onsite at Aspley Special School, in Brisbane's northern suburbs, is an example of how school sites and facilities can be used to support student outcomes, whilst simultaneously generating revenue for the school.163

-Aspley Special School provides individualised programs for secondary students with disability.
-In 1983, Aspley Special School partnered with community volunteers to introduce an on-site recycling program that supported skills-based training for students.
-The program originally trained students in can crushing as a workexperience option.
+The Kingfisher Recycling Centre onsite at Aspley Special School, in Brisbane's northern suburbs, is an example of how school sites and facilities can be used to support student outcomes, whilst simultaneously generating revenue for the school.163 training for students.
+The program originally trained students in can crushing as a work-experience option.
 Today, the school has its very own recycling plant on site - Kingfisher Recycling Centre.
-The program is run in partnership with Brisbane City Council, Keep Australia Beautiful Queensland and other local businesses, and generates over \$50,000 in revenue annually.164 The centre processes a variety of recyclables and provides all students with skills-based training in e-waste processing, can crushing, glass sorting, cardboard packing, lid removal, stamp recovery, tree planting and mulching.
+The program is run in partnership with Brisbane City Council, Keep Australia Beautiful Queensland and other local businesses, and generates over \$50,000 in revenue annually.
+The centre processes a variety of recyclables and provides all students with skills-based training in e-waste processing, can crushing, glass sorting, cardboard packing, lid removal, stamp recovery, tree planting and mulching.